wso2/identity-apps/.changeset/big-days-rush.md

 "@wso2is/identity-apps-core": patch
 ---

-Remove my account link in password reset flow when my account is off
+Hide my account link in password reset flow when my account is disabled